MikolajKarla/TopForx/README.md

 # TopForx
-Web for checking forex charts and signing for forex newsletter
+Web application for checking forex charts and signing for forex newsletter